D-Bhatta/OpenCV-Masker-Django/notes/Notes_django_OpenCV-Masker-Django.md

 ```

 - Run and refactor
+- Add a logo

 ### Deploy to pythonanywhere

 - Pull from git
 - Create environment
+- Install dependencies
 - Collect static
 - Follow tutorial [here](https://help.pythonanywhere.com/pages/DeployExistingDjangoProject/)
+- Working and source code directories are the ones with `manage.py` in them
 - Add static assets
+- Enable HTTPS
 - Run and refactor

 ## Additional Information